All Episodes

 Let us listen to him.

-And obviously raising class consciousness is a critical part of that.
+And obviously, raising class consciousness is a critical part of that.

-And what I want to say is that it is critical that in the way that we organize, in the way that we set up our, you know, set up our work and our priorities, that we do not leave any one issue for the other, that we do not meet a moment and only look at what people are ready for.
+And what I want to say is that it is critical that the way that we organize, the way that we set up our, you know, set up our work and our priorities, that we do not leave any one issue for the other, that we do not meet a moment and only look at what people are ready for.

 This man is about to become mayor of New York.

-I'll just say that's genuinely scary.
+Can I just say that's genuinely scary?

 That should be a massive red flag.

-If anyone who doesn't know, that is a dog whistle for real communism.
+For anyone who doesn't know, that is a dog whistle for real communism.

-It's not even a dog whistle.
+Yeah, it's not even a dog whistle.

 He literally said it.

-It literally said it.
+It literally said it at the moment.

-That's Marxist Leninist stuff.
+That's Marxist-Leninist stuff.

 That's Maoist stuff.